pareyesv/rs/slides/2024/part1.md

 **Exception:** To leave an explicit trace of a given document at a fixed date

 (for example, students' homework)

+# Be Explicit {.center .good}

+## Be explicit on the weekday, the date and the time

+If you collaborate with people abroad, remember that your 10am may not be their 10am

+Sometimes your "tomorrow" is not their "tomorrow"

+## Consider time zones

+Use GMT/UTC based timezones.
+Other abbreviations are ambiguous

++ AMT is Armenia Time or Amazon Time
++ CEST = CEDT = ECST = MESZ = UTC+2

 # Let's have a break now {.center .good-inv}